Sphex: Use in philosophy

-Some writers in the philosophy of mind, most notably Daniel Dennett, have cited Sphexs behavior for their arguments about human and animal free will.
+Some writers in the philosophy of mind, most notably Daniel Dennett, have cited the results of the Sphex Wasp Experiment for their arguments about human and animal free will.

 Some Sphex wasps drop a paralyzed insect near the opening of the nest.
 Before taking provisions into the nest, the Sphex first inspects the nest, leaving the prey outside.
 During the inspection, an experimenter can move the prey a few inches away from the opening.
 When the Sphex emerges from the nest ready to drag in the prey, it finds the prey missing.
 The Sphex quickly locates the moved prey, but now its behavioral "program" has been reset.
 After dragging the prey back to the opening of the nest, once again the Sphex is compelled to inspect the nest, so the prey is again dropped and left outside during another stereotypical inspection of the nest.
 This iteration can be repeated several times without the Sphex changing its sequence; by some accounts, endlessly.
 Dennett's argument quotes an account of Sphex behavior from Dean Wooldridge's Machinery of the Brain (1963).
 Douglas Hofstadter and Daniel Dennett have used this mechanistic behavior as an example of how seemingly thoughtful behavior can actually be quite mindless, the opposite of free will (or, as Dennett described it, sphexishness).

 Philosopher Fred Keijzer challenges this use of Sphex, citing experiments in which behavioral adaptations are observed after many iterations.
 Keijzer sees the persistence of the Sphex example in cognitive theory as an indication of its rhetorical usefulness, not its factual accuracy.
-Of course, the repeated inspection of a disturbed nest may very well be an adaptive behavior, thus diminishing the aptness of Hofstadter's metaphor.
-As he concludes, "There is no reason for humans to remain stuck in an endless behavioral loop when wasps don’t."
+Keijzer also noted that repeated inspection of a disturbed nest may very well be an adaptive behavior, thus diminishing the aptness of Hofstadter's metaphor.